When is Ramadan 2024 in Australia?

 Zakat & Why There are Donations During Ramadan

 Zakat is an obligatory charity act and is the Islamic faith's third pillar.
 Giving to charity is a significant part of everyday life for Muslims.
 In Islam, giving to charity is an excellent deed at any time of year.
 However, when combined with the auspicious month of Ramadan, donating Zakat is multiplied manifold, with untold blessings and rewards for the donor.
-Ramadan charity is highly rewarded, so the vast majority of Muslims choose to donate at this time.
+Ramadan charity is highly rewarded, so the vast majority of Muslims donate at this time.
 Although it is not an obligation to donate during Ramadan, this is why so many Muslims choose to do so during this month.

 helpful guides & Tools